-Due to the COVID-19 coronavirus pandemic, Place des Arts has suspended all shows and other public activities until further notice.
-However, beyond this suspension of activities, certain productions have been obliged to postpone or cancel their shows.
-As a result, the show Roméo et Juliette show scheduled from April 22 to 26 has been postponed.
+Due to the COVID-19 coronavirus pandemic, the Roméo et Juliette shows scheduled from April 22 to 26, 2020 have been postponed to March 2021.
 We ask that you keep your ticket(s), which will be honoured at the venue entrance for the following dates below:

 - April 22, 2020 ➔ March 24, 2021

 - April 23, 2020 ➔ March 25, 2021